Busta Rhymes

-Early life and career
+Early life

-Busta Rhymes was born Trevor George Smith Jr. in the East Flatbush neighborhood of Brooklyn, New York City on May 20, 1972, to Geraldine Green and Trevor Smith Sr., both from Jamaica.
-At age 12, Smith's family moved to Uniondale, Long Island.
-For a short while, Smith attended George Westinghouse Career and Technical Education High School in Brooklyn with future rappers Christopher "The Notorious B.I.G" Wallace and Shawn "Jay-Z" Carter, as well as attending Samuel J. Tilden High School with Edward "Special Ed" Archer and Roderick "Chip Fu" Roachford of Fu-Schnickens.
-Smith eventually graduated from Long Island's Uniondale High School in 1991.
+Trevor George Smith Jr. was born in the East Flatbush neighborhood of Brooklyn, New York City, on May 20, 1972, to Geraldine Green and Trevor Smith Sr., who both were immigrants from Jamaica.
+At age 12, Smith's family moved to Nassau County on Long Island, and settled in Uniondale, New York.
+For a short while, Smith attended George Westinghouse Career and Technical Education High School in Brooklyn with future rappers Christopher "The Notorious B.I.G."
+Wallace and Shawn "Jay-Z" Carter, and attended Samuel J. Tilden High School with Edward "Special Ed" Archer and Roderick "Chip Fu" Roachford of Fu-Schnickens.
+Smith eventually graduated from Uniondale High School in 1991.

+Busta also spent time in England during the early 1980s where he resided with his maternal aunt.
+She lived in Morecambe, and he spent two summers there with his mother and younger brother.
+He went to Skerton Community High School while he was staying in the area.
+He told GQ in a 2020 interview, "One summer when we went down there I was 12, my brother was eight, so my aunt made sure that we actually went to school in England.
+Regular school and then we went to karate school too.
+We also were on some breakdancing that was so crazy, we ended up actually getting work to breakdance in clubs as minors.
+And our cousins used to run us around and they used to advertise us as TJ and Paul."

+Career

 1986–1995: Leaders of the New School and rising popularity

-In 1986, Smith, alongside fellow Long Island natives Charlie Brown (born Bryan Higgins), Dinco D (born James Jackson) and Cut Monitor Milo (born Sheldon Scott), formed the East Coast hip hop group Leaders of the New School.
-The group's big break was when they became an opening act for hip hop group Public Enemy.
-Public Enemy's Chuck D gave Busta Rhymes and Charlie Brown their respective stage names.
-Leaders of the New School began recording in late 1990 and released their debut album A Future Without a Past... in 1991 on Elektra Records.
-In early 1992, the group appeared on A Tribe Called Quest's posse cut "Scenario".
+In 1986, Smith, alongside fellow Long Island natives Charlie Brown, Cut Monitor Milo, and Dinco D, formed the East Coast hip hop group Leaders of the New School.

+Leaders of the New School released their debut album, A Future Without a Past..., in June 1991 on Elektra Records.
+Later that year, the group appeared on A Tribe Called Quest's critically acclaimed posse cut "Scenario".
 In 1993, they released T.I.M.E.
 (The Inner Mind's Eye).
 Smith gained popularity from his advanced rhymes as well as his unique style that was not common of many New York rap artists at the time.
-Raised by two Jamaican parents, Smith embraced his heritage in his music and image as an artist.
-Smith was the only member of the group to wear dreads and use Jamaican slang, or patois, in his raps.
-Smith's unique style added an element to the group that allowed for rapid success.
 Soon after, however, internal problems arose because of his increasing popularity, and the group broke up on the set of Yo!
 MTV Raps.